 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Kellogg has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Kellogg has few renters and college students.
 But the biggest reason it is quieter in Kellogg than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Kellogg may be for you.

-The rate of college-level education in Kellogg is quite a bit lower than the national average among all cities of 21.84%: just 11.00% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Kellogg with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.00% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Kellogg in 2022 was $30,130, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $120,520 for a family of four.
 However, Kellogg contains both very wealthy and poor people as well.